oshaughnessy/sierramountainll/_pages/volunteers.md

 ### Fingerprinting: Live Scans

-A Live Scan must be done specifically for SMLL by each coach or other "regular volunteer".
+A Live Scan must be done specifically for MY Club by each coach or other "regular volunteer".
 It _does not_ need to be done annually.

 {% capture regular-volunteers %}